Karl Engisch: Life

-During this period Engisch turned down invitation to take up academic posts at Marburg (1933), Leipzig (1938) and Vienna (1940).
-In June 1942 the Minister for Culture and Education appointed him Legal Counsel ("Rechtsbeirat") to the University of Heidelberg with responsibilities covering academic discipline.
+During this period, Engisch turned down invitation to take up academic posts at Marburg University (1933), Leipzig University (1938) and the University of Vienna (1940).
+In June 1942, the Minister for Culture and Education appointed him Legal Counsel ("Rechtsbeirat") to Heidelberg University with responsibilities covering academic discipline.

 War ended in May 1945, and the twelve Nazi years came to an end.
 The western two thirds of Germany was now divided into military occupation zones.
 Heidelberg University was a high-profile institution within the US occupation zone.
-On 2 January 1946 Karl Engisch was dismissed from his university posts on the orders of the US military commander.
+On 2 January 1946, Karl Engisch was dismissed from his university posts on the orders of the US military commander.
 On 5 December 1946 his professorship was reinstated, however, and on 16 December 1950 he was granted tenure at Heidelberg for life.
-(In April 1950 he had turned down an invitation to move to Hamburg University.)
+(In April 1950 he had turned down an invitation to move to the University of Hamburg.)

-In 1953 he finally accepted an invitation to move.
-He transferred to the Ludwig Maximilian University of Munich, taking over the teaching chair vacated by Edmund Mezger.
+In 1953, he finally accepted an invitation to move.
+He transferred to the Ludwig-Maximilians-Universität München, taking over the teaching chair vacated by Edmund Mezger.
 He retired from the post only in April 1967.
 In the meantime, at the Kösener Senioren-Convents-Verband (association of student fraternities) congress, held on 27 May 1955, he delivered the main address at the Würzburg Residence (palace).
 He returned to Heidelberg where, on 30 November 1972, he accepted an honorary professorship and, till his death on 11 September 1990, delivered lectures on criminal law and the philosophy of law.

 Evaluation and celebration

-In his lectures Engisch knew how to expand his subject's horizons beyond the framework commonly accepted in the law faculty, introducing concepts from the worlds of philosophy and literature.
+In his lectures, Engisch knew how to expand his subject's horizons beyond the framework commonly accepted in the law faculty, introducing concepts from the worlds of philosophy and literature.
 Those whom he most frequently cited included Goethe, Kant, Thomas Mann and Schopenhauer.

-He received honorary doctorates from the universities of Heidelberg, Mannheim and Saragossa.
+He received honorary doctorates from Heidelberg University, the University of Mannheim and the University of Zaragoza.
 He was awarded the Bavarian Order of Merit in 1961, and enjoyed membership of the Heidelberg and Bavarian Academy of Sciences and Humanities, conferred respectively in 1938 and 1956.
-In 1971 he became a corresponding member of the Royal Academy of Science, Letters and Fine Arts of Belgium.
+In 1971, he became a corresponding member of the Royal Academy of Science, Letters and Fine Arts of Belgium.

 Engisch was a co-editor of two academic journals.
 He also possessed one of the largest specialist private libraries on legal theory of the times.
 Part of it had to be stored out of town at a separate site.

 Works

 Among students his best known publication is probably "Einführung in das juristische Denken" ("Introduction to Legal Thinking") which first appeared in 1956.
-By 2005 it had reached its tenth edition.
-The work has been translated into Portuguese (1965), Spanish (1967)， Greek (1981) and Chinese（2004）.
+By 2005, it had reached its tenth edition.
+The work has been translated into Portuguese (1965), Spanish (1967), Greek (1981), and Chinese (2004).